-The last time I was in Paris, I went the Atelier des Chefs cooking school for a lesson.
+When I was in Paris on a business trip and we had a little time off, I wentto the Atelier des Chefs cooking school for a lesson.
 There are actually six locations around the city where you can take a class that lasts anywhere from an hour to 3 hours.
 I chose to go the school itself on Rue Penthievre which is right behind the Place de la Madelaine.
 It was a great class, all in French, and all female with one glaring exception…L’homme Americain.
-I had the good fortune to have been born in Montreal where you learn French from a very early age and it's stood me in good stead all these years.
+I had the good fortune to have been born in Montreal where you learn French from a very early age and it’s stood me in good stead all these years.
 So I was very at home at the school.
 Included among the students was a beautiful young girl and her equally elegant “Grandmere”.
 Apparently it was the “Grandmere” who had received the classes as a Christmas gift and not, as I’d imagined, the pretty young bride!
 I guess you really are never too old to learn.

 Let’s face it, in the heat, there is no such thing as too many salad recipes.
 And while I have had many Crab salads over the years, this recipe really turns up the volume with its moderately spicy, citrus-y dressing.
 And what’s more perfect than ripe tomatoes and perfect avocados in August ?
 It’s from Food and Wine’s Sue Zemanick.
 It requires no heat, takes no time to make so you can have it on the plates in under 30 minutes.
 Here’s the recipe:

 Recipe for Chile-Line Crab Salad with Tomato and Avocado

 5 tablespoons fresh lime juice

 2 1/2 tablespoons extra-virgin olive oil

 1 tablespoon chopped cilantro, plus cilantro leaves for garnish